Years ago I didn’t think about much of anything except surfing, fast cars and firstname.lastname@example.org

 One day as I was speeding down a twisty two lane mountain road, it turned sharply to the right, and I couldn’t stay in my lane because I was going too fast.
 I drifted over the centerline going sideways into the opposite lane.
 Perpendicular to the road I tried to steer while looking out my left side window, whereupon I saw a large truck in that lane, close, and heading straight at me.
 I thought I was going to die right then and there.
 But the next thing I knew I was back in my lane, going straight, and there was no truck.
 Needless to say I was very much relieved.
 And I was amazed because I had no idea how that could have happened.

 Nevertheless, I soon forgot about it and continued being who I was.
 Sometime later I was on another two lane twisty mountain road, riding a motorcycle, at night, foolishly going far faster than my headlight could show.
 Then I saw the road turn sharply to the left, but my speed wouldn’t allow me to follow it.
 I ran off the right side of the road, up an embankment and impaled into a large bush.
 After a few minutes I was able to extract myself and motorcycle from the bush, and I then saw that on the other side of it was a 500 foot drop off.
-Stunned and humbled, I figured I’d better slow down before it’s too late.
+The bush was the only thing that kept me from going over that cliff.
+I was stunned and humbled.
+Though I did not consider the bush to be a miracle, I figured I’d better slow down before it’s too late.

 Two years later I was talking with some guy who tried to get me to believe in Jesus.
 I listened politely but I wasn’t interested.
 Then he said, “have you ever been in a situation where you thought you should have died, but didn’t?”
 I pondered that for a moment, and then dropped it.